innovationinsoftware/policy-dev/lab4.md

 - In your policy, you import the module with `import "foo"` and call its function with `foo.hello()`.
 - The `main = true` rule ensures the policy always passes.

-**Note:**
-This is the supported way to use modules locally with the open-source Sentinel CLI.
-For more details, see the [official documentation](https://developer.hashicorp.com/sentinel/docs/extending/modules).

----

-## Part 3: Advanced Import and Module Patterns

-### 5. Nested Imports and Error Handling
-1. Create a module that imports another module (if supported in your Sentinel version).
-2. Try to import a non-existent module and observe the error.

-**Now try the following:**
-- Experiment with import paths (relative, absolute).
-- Try importing a module with a syntax error and see what happens.

-**Explanation:**
-These steps help you understand how Sentinel handles import errors and how to structure your modules for maintainability.

 ---

 ## Lab Completion